 Rose heard hushed voices from the den.
 She crept in quietly, half-wondering why she was so suspicious.
 But...it was just in her nature.
 She opened the ajar door silently.
 There was a giggle now.
 Was-was that Hermione?
 Giggling?

 The young witch didn't lower her guard, and continued walking into the room to-

 “ARGH!”
 Rose jumped back, shielding her eyes from a half naked Ron and Hermione.
 “Bloody fucking hell!”
 Rose grimaced and turned her back to her parents, wishing she could just Oblivate herself and be done with it.

 She heard her father curse, and her mother reprimand even now.

 “Fuck, fuck, fuck, fuck.”
-Rose kept up the mantra until the hasty rustling of clothes had stopped and she was confident that the two people who she never wanted to see in that position
+Rose kept up the mantra until the hasty rustling of clothes had stopped and she was confident that the two people who she never wanted to see in that position were decent.

 “Ahem,” Ron coughed pointedly when Rose still averted her eyes from them.
 “Rosie, what are your doing here?”

 “I came to surprise you because...I haven't been round lately.
 Fuck, I should have just knocked.
 I'll come around later when you're...just later,” Rose finished lamely, unable to acknowledge that her parents had been about to-